 You might have an RTO of four hours, so you want to have all of our mission critical functions up and operational within that time.
 That’s an established time frame, so then we align tools and processes to accommodate that.

 RPO, on the other hand, refers to the recovery point, or how far back in time you want to recover your data.
 When you start looking at RPO, you might be focusing on what kind of data loss you can sustain.
 That could be anything from a credit card transaction, a data handoff, or some sort of integrated transactions that apply to data.

 It involves aligning the cost of downtime and basing that against a time clock.
 For RPO that’s the minimum tolerance your organization has for specific workloads such as transactional data.

 Where Can You Afford a Little Less, for a Little While?

 Remember that your recovery environment will be functioning on a temporary basis.
 Prioritizing within your continuity planning is therefore largely a discussion of value.

-At Green House Data, we look at it from a recovery surface level or RSL, which helps align with key essential functions.
+At Lunavi, we look at it from a recovery surface level or RSL, which helps align with key essential functions.
 That may be an application or a specific department, for example.
 To save some costs, your failover environment is not necessarily apples to apples.
 The RSL helps define things such as compute resource reduction or lower bandwidth.
 You may not require 100% performance from a recovery environment and can therefore scale down compared to your production VM provisioning or bandwidth allotments.